Funding Policies and Pay Lines

 Applications Requesting $500,000 or More in Direct Costs in Any Year

 Applications requesting $500,000 or more in direct costs in any year need to obtain approval before submission.
-Investigators need to contact their Program Officer at least eight weeks prior to the planned submission date.
+Investigators need to contact their Program Officer at least six weeks prior to the planned submission date.

 NIA Budget Escalation Policy